JGCRI/pygcam/README.rst

   to be defined for occasional use.
 Elements marked optional="true" are run only if explicitly mentioned on the command-line (via the -s flag).

+* The "query" sub-command now accepts arguments (-b and -B) to control processing of pre-formed batch query files.

 Version 1.0b12 (22 May 2017)
 -----------------------------